stomperlp/pathfinder/README.md

   - Switch between dark and light color schemes for better visibility.

 - **Toolbox:**
-  - Select different tools for measuring, drawing, and entity management.
+  - Select different tools for measuring, drawing, and visualising attack patterns.
+    - Measure distances, draw lines, cones, and areas directly on the grid.
+    - Visual feedback for range and area-of-effect spells.

 - **Debug & Gamemaster Modes:**
-  - Additional controls and overlays for game masters.
+  - Additional controls and overlays for game masters and developers.

 ## Controls